Mark017-CS/greenbin2.0/README.md

 - password: admin123

 USER ACCOUNT
-- Register on the system to see the full functionalities of the syste.
+- Register on the system to see the full functionalities and other features of the system

 ## Authors
 - Advincula, Mark Angelo